Brett Kirk: AFL career

-The 2009 AFL season saw the Swans have a somewhat disappointing season, only managing 8 wins for the season, Kirk performed consistently as always and recorded his career best of 170 tackles and recorded 14 tackles in their Round 19 win over Richmond.
-Kirk also racked up 468 disposals, and recorded 33 disposals against the Port Adelaide Power in Round 9.
+The 2009 AFL season saw the Swans have a somewhat disappointing season, only managing 8 wins for the season; Kirk performed consistently as always and recorded a career-best total of 170 tackles and 14 tackles in their Round 19 win over Richmond.
+Kirk also racked up 468 disposals and recorded 33 disposals against the Port Adelaide Power in Round 9.

-2010 was Brett Kirk's last season in the AFL, he recorded 397 disposals and laid 117 tackles and played his final game in the Swans Semi final loss against the Western Bulldogs.
+2010 was Brett Kirk's last season in the AFL; he recorded 397 disposals and laid 117 tackles and played his final game in the Swans' semi-final loss against the Western Bulldogs.
 He was rewarded with the AFLPA Best Captain Award and also the AFLPA Madden Medal.

 He surpassed Jared Crouch's Swans record of 194 consecutive AFL matches in the game against Geelong in round 18, 2010.
-He had a total of 1278 tackles in his career, which is the fourth most of any AFL player (2014).
+He had a total of 1278 tackles in his career, which is the fourth-most of any AFL player (2014).
 Kirk played his final and 200th consecutive game (having not missed a match since Round 14, 2002) when he faced the Western Bulldogs in the second round of the AFL finals on Saturday 11 September 2010.
-It is the fifth longest such streak, and is one of two by Sydney Swans players (the other being Adam Goodes) in the top 5.
+It is the fifth-longest such streak, and is one of two by Sydney Swans players (the other being Adam Goodes) in the top 5.

 He retired at the end of 2010.

 Coaching and ambassador role

 In 2011, he spent six months travelling the world and spreading the word about football as the AFL's International Ambassador.

+In 2012, he gained additional fame for his bizarre "Thanks Basil" introduction, which was voted by 7AFL viewers as the undisputed greatest moment in AFL history in 2022.

 Kirk joined the Fremantle Football Club as an assistant coach at the end of 2012, working as a development and midfield coach with Ross Lyon.
 Prior to that, he worked at the Gold Coast Suns in a role designed to help implement a winning culture at the club.
 He returned to the Sydney Swans at the end of 2015 as an assistant coach under John Longmire.